wp-plugins/sizeable-content-blocks/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-Extremely flexible and easy to use general custom post type.
+An extremely flexible and easy to use general custom post type.

 == Description ==